-- Enter a descriptive Name for routing calls to the Verizon Business IP Trunking service via the Avaya SBCE (e.g., To SBC1 Verizon), and ensure that the Disabled checkbox is unchecked to activate this Routing Policy. - In the SIP Entities list page, select the SIP Entity administered in Section 6.5.4 for the Avaya SBCE SIP Entity (e.g., SBCE-90\Vz1).
+- Enter a descriptive Name for routing calls to the Verizon Business IP Trunking service via the Avaya SBCE (e.g., To SBC1). - In the SIP Entities list page, select the SIP Entity administered in Section 6.5.4 for the Avaya SBCE SIP Entity (e.g., SBC1).